Bug Fables: The Everlasting Sapling

 Kabbu: @Test for global tag system@ Vi:Ok Kabbu, that's nice.
 Look at this: @Woooah!

-Enemy_Tattle.txt contains this message from the developer for an enemy that is unable to be spied:
+Enemy_Tattle.txt contains messages from the developer for enemies that cannot normally be spied.

 Maki@If you can access this data, you're one of 'em hackers.
 Good job finding this! @beetattle@beetletattle@mothtattle